 Ongoing Investments Fall Into Three Main Categories

-Targeted innovation: Best-of-breed tools enable mission critical campus services
+- Targeted innovation: Best-of-breed tools enable mission-critical campus service

 At this inflection point, and with limited budget, innovation and agility must take priority.